Call for Applications 2018/19 Australian Climate and Water Summer Institute

-The Summer Institute will take place in Canberra in two parts, from 3-21 December 2018 and from 7-25 January 2019.
+The Summer Institute will take place in Canberra in two parts, from 10-21 December 2018 and from 7 January to 1 February 2019.
 The event starts with a two-week boot camp, during which fellows will obtain a deeper understanding of the role and workings of several different government agencies and receive intensive training and mentoring to help them undertake their project.
 They will also attend the OzEWEX annual workshop.
 During the following four-week project period, fellows will collaborate intensively to develop an application or improvement to data services and analysis tools from the Summer Institute partners.
 The Summer Institute will focus on four broad themes led by expert project leads from the consortium partner organisations and academia.
 Depending on their chosen project topic, fellows will be embedded with one of the partner organisations.
 At the final Climate and Water Symposium, each team will present their results.
 Following the Summer Institute, teams will be assisted in further developing their project outcomes into a peer-reviewed publication.

 Continue reading or follows these links for additional information:

 - Fellowship award

 - Frequently Asked Questions